pohlm01/master-thesis/2_preliminaries.typ

 Browser vendors ship a list of @ca:pl which are trusted to issue genuine certificates only.
 As of November 6, 2024, there are 176 trusted root @ca:pl built into Firefox and 134 in Chrome~@firefox_root_store @chrome_root_store.
 If only a single @ca misbehaves, this can tremendously impact the security of the whole system.
-One infamous example is the security breach of DigiNotar in 2011, which allowed the attacker to listen into the connection of about 300,000 Iranian citizens with Google~@diginotar.
+One infamous example is DigiNotar's 2011 security breach, which allowed the attacker to listen into the connections of about 300,000 Iranian citizens with Google~@diginotar.
 This was possible because the domain owner, i.e., Google, could not know that a certificate was issued in their name.
-In such a case, even the best certificate revocation mechanism is meaningless, as there is nobody who could initiate it.
+In such a case, even the best certificate revocation mechanism is meaningless, as nobody could initiate it.
-As a direct consequence, Google initiated a program to ensure that all issued certificates must be logged publicly such that a domain owner can recognize maliciously issued certificates and take action retroactively.
+As a direct consequence, Google initiated a program to ensure that all issued certificates are logged publicly so that a domain owner can recognize maliciously issued certificates and take action retroactively.
 This is referred to as #gls("ct", long: true).

 #figure(